 How can I manage rheumatoid arthritis and prevent lung disease?

 Smoking and being overweight can make RA and lung disease worse.
 If you currently smoke, talk to your doctor about making a plan to quit smoking.
 If you’re overweight, discuss diet and exercise options to help you reach and maintain a healthy weight.

 It’s important to see your primary care physician, rheumatologist and pulmonologist regularly even if you’re feeling well.
 Identifying and treating rheumatoid arthritis and pulmonary conditions as soon as possible is essential to helping you feel better and stay healthy.
 Talk with your doctors about your treatment options, such as medications, herbal supplements, vitamins and minerals, lifestyle modifications and alternative therapies.
 Discuss how medications to treat rheumatoid arthritis can help or interact with medications to treat lung disease.
 If you have questions or concerns, it’s important to discuss them with your doctors.

 Where can I go to learn more about alternative treatments?

-The Lung Institute offers stem cell treatment for many major pulmonary conditions, including COPD, emphysema, chronic bronchitis, pulmonary fibrosis, interstitial lung disease and pneumoconiosis.
-The Lung Institute only uses autologous stem cells or stem cells derived from the patient’s own body through blood or bone marrow tissue.
+The Lung Health Institute offers cellular therapy for many major pulmonary conditions, including COPD, emphysema, chronic bronchitis, pulmonary fibrosis, interstitial lung disease and pneumoconiosis.
+The Lung Health Institute only uses cells derived from the patient’s own body through blood.
 We understand how challenging living with and understanding how does rheumatoid arthritis affect lung disease can be, so we’re here to help you stay informed and answer your questions.
-If you or a loved one has a chronic lung disease and would like more information about stem cell therapy, feel free to contact us at (800) 729-3065.
+If you or a loved one has a chronic lung disease and would like more information about cellular therapy, feel free to contact us at 888-745-6697.